Community

 Open Science Hardware Foundation (OSHF): US-based 501c3 Nonprofit

-The current 501c3 non-profit board members are:
+The current Open Science Hardware Foundation board members are:

 Shannon Dosemagen